w3c/Guide/meetings/mixed-mode.md

 Special attention needs to be given to train the meeting Chairs and other organizers to ensure a smooth hybrid meeting.

-In particular, the importace of managing the queue, the meeting softwares, and the equipment (such as microphones).
+In particular, the importance of managing the queue, the meeting softwares, and the equipment (such as microphones).
 The Chairs may delegate those roles to some of the participants, especially if they are involved in the topic.

 ## Prepare your agenda